bpftrace/bpftrace/docs/language.md

 ### Map Printing

 By default when a bpftrace program exits it will print all maps to stdout.
-If you don’t want this, you can either override the `print_maps_on_exit` configuration option or you can specify an `END` probe and `clear` the maps you don’t want printed.
+If you don’t want this, you can either override the `print_maps_on_exit` configuration option or you can specify an `end` probe and `clear` the maps you don’t want printed.

 For example, these two scripts are equivalent and will print nothing on exit:
 ```